How to get rid of two recurring review comments (Git hook, VS extension)

 method and test methods.

-But, to enforce this convention with a Visual Studio extension, you rely on developers to have it installed.
+But, to enforce this convention across the team, I have to rely on the other developers to have this extension installed.
 With the .editorconfig

-your naming rules travels with the code itself when you clone the repository.
+, all the naming rules travels with the code itself when anyone clone the repository.

 Voilà!
 That’s how I got rid of these two recurring comments while code review.
 For more productive code reviews, read my Tips and Tricks for Better Code Reviews.

-For more extensions to make you more productive with Visual Studio, check my Visual Studio Setup.
+For more extensions to make you more productive with Visual Studio, check my Visual Studio Setup for C#.

 If you’re new to Git, check my Git Guide for Beginners and my Git guide for TFS Users.